jwmarb/mangascraper/README.md

 const mangasee = new MangaSee({ puppeteerInstance: { instance: 'default', launch: { ...myCustomLaunchOptions } } });
 ```

-If you want to include a proxy:
+If you want to include a proxy, mangascraper will automatically put it into the launch arguments.

 ```js
 const manganato = new Mangahasu({